propsandtransforms/splunk/Splunk-SysAdmin.md

 interval = <number in seconds or cron syntax>
 ```

-To test the script from the Splunk perspective, run splunk cmd scriptname
+To test the script from the Splunk perspective, run
+> splunk cmd scriptname

+inputs.conf
 ```
 [script://./bin/myvmstat.sh]
 disabled = false